 Thursday 3 July The Elixir of Love

-Forde Abbey is a truly stunning house in Dorset and we're delighted to return for a third year after two sold out visits for the inaugural Forde Abbey Opera Festival.
+Forde Abbey is a truly stunning house in Dorset and we're delighted to return for a third year after two sold out visits.

 Picnic in the beautiful grounds and enjoy the performance in the impressive Great Hall.